 - Devices: Certain breathing devices, like a continuous positive airway pressure (CPAP) machine, can be used every night during sleep to help keep blocked airways open and prevent pauses in breathing.

-- Surgery: For moderate to severe cases of sleep apnea, a surgical procedure may be necessary to remove excess tissues that are causing airway blockages.
+- Surgery: For moderate to severe cases, a surgical procedure may be necessary to remove excess tissues that are causing airway blockages.

 - Lifestyle: You may be prescribed an exercise regimen or work with your doctor to establish and achieve weight loss goals.
 Expect to discuss alcohol consumption, diet, sleep aids, and other vices to determine if there are triggers in your environment or habits that are contributing to poor sleep.

 The quality of your sleep affects your quality of life.
-You will not only be more rested when your sleep issues are addressed, you will be calmer, happier, and healthier.
-Contact Swetech Medical Center or Swetech Urgent Care in Clinton Township to discuss treatment for sleep apnea and other sleep disorders.
+You will not only be more rested when your sleep issues are addressed, but you will also be calmer, happier, and healthier.
+Contact Swetech Medical Center or Swetech Urgent Care in Clinton Township to discuss treatment for sleep disorders.
 Doctors of osteopathy rely on holistic methods to help patients find wellness physically, mentally, and emotionally.